KevinOConnor/can2040/docs/Features.md

   traffic, even if that bus traffic is not intended for the node.
 It is expected that a fully saturated CAN bus at the fastest supported rate of 1Mbit/s may use up to ~25% of one of the two rp2040 ARM cores (when the ARM core is running at 125Mhz).
+The same rate on an rp2350 is expected to use up to ~15% of one ARM core (when running at 150Mhz).
 A slower CAN bus speed would have a lower worst case processing time (for example, a bus speed of 500kbit/s is expected to have half the worst case processing time of a 1Mbit/s bus).
 A CAN bus that is idle does not consume any ARM core processing time.

 * The can2040 code requires low ARM core "irq latency" for proper functionality.
 If an ARM core is shared with both application code